You are reading the very first installment of Peltier’s Product Digest!

 I’m convinced that there are as many definitions of what product management is as there are product managers.
 There are certainly as many definitions as there are companies.

 This is one of the struggles of our line of work — it is difficult to gain agreement on its scope, its deliverables, its very purpose.
 This leads to difficulties in evaluating whether it’s being done well, what should be done, and what kind of skills are necessary in filling an open position.

-It’s hard for a product owner to keep perspective when looking at a stacked list of features needed in a product, much less communicate the high level direction to others.
+It’s hard for a product owner to keep perspective when looking at a stacked list of features needed in a product, much less communicate the high level roadmap to others.
 Backlogs are too granular and, frequently, just too long.
 Often they contain many capabilities that will never be delivered!